Publications

-Some acronyms that will be helpful:
+Some acronyms that may be helpful:

 Modelling Hydrogen-deficient Carbon stars in MESA— The effects of total mass and mass ratio

-C. L. Crawford, N. Nikultsev et al. (2024, in prep)
+C. L. Crawford, N. Nikultsev et al. (2024) ads link here

-I am in the final drafting stages of a paper that began as my student’s Honours thesis.
+This article began as my student’s Honours thesis.
 This paper describes the generation and analysis of 35 new post-double-white-dwarf-merger models which represent the real, rare phenomenon of the HdC stars.
 These 35 models vary the initial merger parameters, specifically the total mass and mass ratio of the progenitor binary system.
 In doing so, we show evidence that the dLHdC stars are likely formed via lower mass mergers than the RCB stars.

 The highest mass Kepler red giants - I. Global asteroseismic parameters of 48 stars